-

 ```

-After adjacent points are identified, line segments are created by connecting these points.
+Line segments are then created by connecting these adjacent points.

-This combination results in a continuous line geometry that represents the simplified network.
+These points are combined, giving a continuous line geometry representing the simplified network.

 ```{python}